benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 The list of `offeringTypes` restricts the fulfillment offerings returned to the `SHIP` and `PICKUP` fulfillment types.

-##### Step 2: Retrieve the Fulfillment Offerings Multi-Item Job
+##### Step 2: Retrieve the Fulfillment Offerings Jobs result

-After calling [Fulfillment Offerings Multi-Items](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} and receiving a HTTP 202 response, execute a request to [Fulfillment Offerings Multi-Item Job](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} using the same Fulfillment Offerings ID to check the status of your job.
+After calling [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} and receiving a HTTP 202 response, execute a request to [Fulfillment Offerings Jobs GET](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} using the same Fulfillment Offerings ID to check the status of your job.

 To know if the job is done, check the value of the **status** field in the response body as follows: